rferguson386/jigsawtiger-rework/README.md

 # Jigsawtiger

 Jigsawtiger is a website for (my friend) the Glasgow music producer, singer and DJ, Jigsawtiger.
-This site is a rework of an existing website for the artist, which can be viewed via this link (https://www.jigsawtiger.com/).
+The website was created in order to make her presence on the internet more outstanding and modern as her website that does not represent her talent at this point fully.
+The website is viewable [here](https://www.jigsawtiger.com/).

 My version of her site uses some of the same assets but aims to present them in a responsive way for all devices, and with a colour-scheme which is better for accessibility.
 The site aims to give information about Jigsawtiger to three distinct groups of users:

  - People who have just discovered Jigsawtiger and want to hear more of her music or find out more about her
  - Long-term fans of Jigsawtiger who want to quickly find her latest releases or DJ sets, and see when she is touring